ChenHanTing/personaldoc/docs/ccna/questions-review-20240605.md

 - B. lightweight 🧡

   A Lightweight Access Point (LAP) is an AP that is designed to be connected to a wireless LAN (WLAN) controller (WLC).
-APs are ג€lightweight,ג€ which means that they cannot act independently of a wireless LAN controller (WLC).
+APs are "lightweight," which means that they cannot act independently of a wireless LAN controller (WLC).
 The WLC manages the AP configurations and firmware.
-The APs are ג€zero touchג€ deployed, and individual configuration of APs is not necessary.
+The APs are "zero touch" deployed, and individual configuration of APs is not necessary.

 - C. mobility express